antonio-gil/Mp3Tag_WS_MetalArchives_Proxy/README.md

 playwright install firefox
 ````

-#### 5. (Optional) Deactivate virtual environemtn
+#### 5. (Optional) Deactivate virtual environment
-Once previous steps are complete, you can either start using the Proxy straigh away (see second step in **Usage**), or to finish the process and make use of the Proxy in another time.
+Once previous steps are complete, you can either start using the Proxy straight away (see second step in **Usage**), or to finish the process and make use of the Proxy in another time.

 In either case, at the end of all the process we need to deactivate the virtual environment by typing